The People of God »

 §2 The diocesan Administrator is not to be at the same time the financial administrator.
 Accordingly, if the financial administrator of the diocese is elected Administrator, the finance committee is to elect another temporary financial administrator.

 Canon 424.
-The diocesan Administrator is to be elected according to the norms of can.
-165-178.
+The diocesan Administrator is to be elected according to the norms of

 Canon 425. §1 Only a priest who has completed his thirty-fifth year of age, and has not already been elected, appointed or presented for the same see, can validly be deputed to the office of diocesan Administrator.